-In September 2020, the Company entered into a senior secured revolving credit facility with Bank of America (the "Credit_Agreement"), as amended, under which the Company may borrow loans up to a maximum principal amount of \$30 million.
+In September 2020, the Company entered into a senior secured revolving credit facility with Bank of America (the "Credit Agreement"), as amended, under which the Company may borrow loans up to a maximum principal amount of \$30 million.
 The amount available to borrow under the Credit Agreement is comprised of a) 85% of eligible accounts receivable, plus b) pledged cash (up to \$10 million).
-There was no principal amount outstanding and no cash was pledged under the Credit Agreement as of March 31, 2021 and December 31, 2020.
+There was no principal amount outstanding and no cash was pledged under the Credit Agreement as of June 30, 2021 and December 31, 2020.

 Advances under the Credit Agreement will bear interest at a base rate per annum (the "Base Rate") plus an applicable margin (the "Margin").
 The Base Rate equals the greater of (i) the Prime Rate, (ii) the Federal funds rate plus 0.50%, or (iii) the LIBOR rate based upon an interest period of 30 days plus 1.00%.
-The Margin was 1.25% until March 31, 2021 and thereafter, will range from 1.00% to 1.50% based on the Company's applicable fixed charge coverage ratio.
-Advances under the Credit Agreement designated as "LIBOR Loans" will bear interest at a rate per annum equal to the LIBOR rate plus the applicable Margin of 2.25% until March 31, 2021 and thereafter, ranging from 2.00% to 2.50% based on the Company's applicable fixed charge coverage ratio.
+The Margin ranges from 1.00% to 1.50% based on the Company's applicable fixed charge coverage ratio.
+Advances under the Credit Agreement designated as "LIBOR Loans" will bear interest at a rate per annum equal to the LIBOR rate plus the applicable Margin ranging from 2.00% to 2.50% based on the Company's applicable fixed charge coverage ratio.
 Interest on loans outstanding under the Credit Agreement is payable monthly.
 Loan principal balances outstanding under the Credit Agreement are due at maturity in September 2023.
 The Company may prepay any loans under the Credit Agreement at any time without any penalty or premium.
 The Company is also required to pay an unused line fee at an annual rate ranging from 0.25% to 0.375% per annum of the average daily unused portion of the aggregate revolving credit commitments under the Credit Agreement.

 The Credit Agreement also includes a Letter of Credit subline facility (the "LC Facility") of up to \$5 million.
 The aggregate stated amount outstanding of letter of credits reduces the total borrowing base available under the Credit Agreement.
 The Company is required to pay the following fees under the LC Facility are as follows: (a) a fee equal to the applicable margin in effect for LIBOR loans (currently 2.25%) times the average daily stated amount of outstanding letter of credits; (b) a fronting fee equal to 0.125% per annum on the stated amount of each letter of credit outstanding.
-As of March 31, 2021, the Company had two letters of credit in the aggregate amount of \$1.8 million outstanding under the LC Facility.
+As of June 30, 2021, the Company had two letters of credit in the aggregated amount of \$1.8 million outstanding under the LC Facility.
 As of December 31, 2020, the Company had one letter of credit in the amount of \$1.5 million outstanding under the LC Facility.